LukJA/NoTeX-Concept/docs/_posts/2020-12-31-Part6-DiagramsAndImages.md

 For this reason, **the ability to quickly and clearly generate diagrams and sketches is the main reason I wanted to begin to work on this concept.** Hence development will begin with the diagram component, and the development of this component will act as a precursor and a playground in which features of the broader NoTeX tool can be tested and conceptualized.

+### Programmatic Diagram Concept Ideas

+**It needs to be AS Fast AS a Pen and Paper**

+- Use a reference based coordinate system to speed up plotting
+- Implement all common diagram forms quickly
+- Test against all lecture note diagrams ive seen.

+### Graphics libraries to Leverage

+Cairo seems like the most powerful option, with the target being SVG files that can be integrated into a pdf or used in any other application equally well.

 ### Python Application Distribution

 #### Overview